Scripture Reading: Psalms 140 - 142 …

 Where do you find your protection?
 When facing trouble, is it God towards whom you turn?
 David's prayer concerning the destruction of the wicked seems out-of-place, yet he wrote in Psalm 139, verse 21: "Do I not hate those who hate You, O LORD, and abhor those who rise up against You?"
 Like David, we need to honor God and stand opposed to those who slander His Name.
 It is not that God needs us to defend Him, but He CALLS us to exalt His Name and to honor Him.
 We are not engaged in some children's game.
 We are in a spiritual battle between good and evil, between God and the spiritual forces of evil in the heavenly (spiritual) realms!
 So David exclaims, "SURELY the righteous will praise Your Name and the upright will live before You" (140:13).

 That must be our goal: to praise God in the midst of the struggle, believing, knowing, testifying that He is all I need … HE is enough.
-Continually thank God for those He has placed around you to encourage you, to walk this journey with you, but know that HE must be enough in those moments when you find yourself facing that temptation to believe you are alone.
-Know God's love for you in Jesus and share that love with those around you.
+God must be enough in those moments when you find yourself facing that temptation to believe you are alone.
+Know God's love for you in Jesus Christ and share that love with those around you.
 Take down the shields, come out from behind the walls that have imprisoned you and experience the freedom that Jesus gives to those who come to Him for protection and deliverance.
 He will never fail you as you set your eyes on Him, "the Author and Perfecter of your faith" (Hebrews 12:2).

 "Heavenly Father, it is to You that David came, and it is to You that I come today, asking for protection and deliverance from temptation and evil.
 I praise Your Name, O LORD my God, and come near to You with confidence through faith in Your Son Jesus Christ, my Redeemer.
 Give me wisdom and grace to rest in Your arms and to stand boldly against the evil all around me … and at times still within me.
 Thank You for the victory that overcomes the world through the power of Your Spirit, for greater is He that is in ME, than he that is in the world.
 In Jesus' name, Amen"